Whether you are pursuing skateboarding as a profession or just for fun, having the best footwear for the job is essential.

 - Rubber sole (vulcanized or cupsole) – Do I want more or less flexibility?

 - How much support do I want for my ankle?

 - Do I want a toe cap?

 There are so many affordable skate shoes on the market as this sport becomes more accessible, and there are a lot of choices and options available.

-We’ve listed the top 5 skate shoes on the market in 2020, but there are so many more you can check out.
+We’ve listed the top 5 skate shoes on the market, but there are so many more you can check out.

 Image Credit: Envato Elements